BranchMetrics/web-branch-deep-linking-attribution/README.md

 **Parameters**

-**callback**: `string`, Callback function that returns the session data
+**callback**: `function | null`, __optional__ - callback to read the session data.

 Returns the same session information and any referring data, as `Branch.init`, but does not require the `app_id`.
 This is meant to be called after `Branch.init` has been called if you need the session information at a later point.
 If the Branch session has already been initialized, the callback will return immediately, otherwise, it will return once Branch has been initialized.
 ___